backstage/backstage/.changeset/curvy-icons-peel.md

 '@backstage/plugin-badges-backend': patch
 ---

-Removing the authentication middleware from the obfuscated routes, as it doesn't do what it's supposed to do.
+Updating the `authorization` middleware to call the Catalog to check that the requesting user has permission to see the Entity before generating the UUID.